10'000 Hours/Getty Images

 But recovery is within reach, and believe it or not, getting a new card can be an important first step toward rebuilding your credit after bankruptcy.
 We’ve broken down what to look for when evaluating credit card options after bankruptcy, along with some of our top picks.

-OpenSky Secured Visa Credit Card
+OpenSky Secured Visa Credit Card: Best for no credit check

 Why we picked it: If you’re willing to tie up money in a security deposit, the OpenSky® Secured Visa® Credit Card is one of your best credit-building options after bankruptcy.
-To start, it’s one of the few credit cards for bad credit that does not require a credit check, so you won’t be putting your score at risk by applying.
+To start, it’s one of the few credit cards for bad credit that does not require a credit check, so you won’t put your score at risk by applying.

 Overall, the OpenSky Secured Visa’s potentially high credit limit and relatively low annual fee and APR make it one of the best starting points in rebuilding credit with a secured card after bankruptcy.